 A trip to Lost Dutchman should be an annual spring event whether or not there’s been a lot of precipitation.
 You’ll see poppies, chuparosa, globe mallows and brittlebush.
 It’s a delight to see the delicate wildflowers at the base of the magnificent Superstition Mountains.
 The midsection of the park is banded by a clustered mass of brittlebush.
 For ambitious hikers, head up Siphon Draw Trail, then loop back on Jacob’s Crosscut.

-Last but certainly not least, this sounds like a fun event at Usery Park: A Wild for Wildflowers stroll on March 2 from 2 -3 p.m. along the Merkle Trail in search of flowers!
+Last but certainly not least, check out the Usery Park Events in March.
 You’ll learn about wildflowers from the guide and spend a pleasant hour amidst spring beauty.
 Location: Area 6

 Location: 3939 N Usery Pass Rd., about 25 minutes from Cadence at the western end of the Goldfield Mountains.

 Remember, March is the best time for wildflowers.
 Once temperatures are consistently in the 90-degree range, the blooms start to fade, and you will have to head farther north.